nparashar150/android_build_soong/README.md

 And you will see zram like this

     /dev/zram0                              partition	8388604	538860	-2

 Add this to your build command so that Metalava compiles first

     . build/envsetup.sh && lunch <codename>_<devicename>-userdebug && make api-stubs-docs && m/make bacon

-Good Luck I Hope the Android R build you are trying to build compiles now.
+Good Luck I hope the Android R build you are trying to build compiles now.